toughcrust/eat-your-shit/07_indie-spirituality.md

 It's not a participatory universe at all.
 The world presents me what it wants.
 My freedom is to refuse to care and demand something else.
 Cultivate the mindset to let it arise.
 The body follows.
 It is sucked into being more than what it is on its own.

-Dans le lien entre plaisir santé mentale et spritualite: éprouver de plus en plus de désir d'admiration et de plaisir à se côtoyer soi même.
+Eprouver de plus en plus de désir et de plaisir à se côtoyer.
 Et s'ouvrir pour aspirer le meilleur du monde ext
 Seul cosmogonie qui ait un sens pour moi: nous expérimentons ce que nous avons d'abord imaginé.